foreverphoenix/the-phoenix-flavour/content/fo4/wtp/installation.md

 ccFSVFO4001-ModularMilitaryBackpack - Textures.ba2
 ```

-- Copy all three files into the new "Creation Club - Modular Military Backpack" folder.
+- Copy all three files into the new "[NoDelete] Creation Club - Modular Military Backpack" folder.
 - Back in Mod Organizer 2, press **F5** to refresh.
 - The new mod will appear at the bottom of your mod order (left pane).
 - Drag it up below the **NEW CONTENT** separator and activate it.